 I joined Penda in July as a Marketing Intern.
 I was involved in various aspects of the organisation’s Marketing strategy, such as, social media, SEO focussed blog writing and managing Google Grants & AdWords.
 I also did some fundraising and marketing research which was really interesting.
 The most fun part was exploring how photography and visual imagery can be used for so many good causes.
 I have almost reached the end of my Internship and I cannot imagine how much I have learnt so far.
 I was really interested in exploring the field of marketing and this internship provided me with an opportunity to do that, whilst working towards a good cause.

 This experience was definitely one of the very few positive things that happened during the pandemic.
 Considering that everything will be virtual for a while, I got a chance to explore what working remotely would be like.
 It was surprisingly very pleasant.
 I was able to work with a very welcoming and friendly team.
 The best part was that we all were based in different parts of the world.
 I instantly felt like we were a part of a community even though we were not working together physically.
 By interacting with my colleagues, I learnt about the different places they were based in and gained cultural awareness.
 There were of course several challenges that I had to face too, during the course of this virtual internship.
 The biggest difficulty was coping with the time difference.
 Working hours turned out to be really odd for me but my team made sure that the meetings were scheduled at a decent time.
 Overall, it has been such an enriching experience.

-Read my second blog to learn more about the work I did at Penda and how Art can be used as a powerful tool to bring about social change!
+Read my second blog post to learn more about the work I did at Penda and how Art can be used as a powerful tool to bring about social change!